betorvs/sensu-opsgenie-handler/README.md

   -a, --auth string                      The OpsGenie API authentication token, use default from OPSGENIE_AUTHTOKEN env var -L, --descriptionLimit int             The maximum length of the description field (default 15000) -d, --descriptionTemplate string       The template for the description to be sent (default "{{.Check.Output}}")
-      --escalation-team string           The OpsGenie Escalation Responders Team, use default from OPSGENIE_ESCALATION_TEAM env var
+      --escalation-team string           The OpsGenie Escalation Responders Team, use default from OPSGENIE_ESCALATION_TEAM env var: sre,ops (splitted by commas)
   -F, --fullDetails                      Include the more details to send to OpsGenie like proxy_entity_name, occurrences and agent details arch and os
       --hearbeat-map string              Map of entity/check to heartbeat name.
 E. entity/check=heartbeat_name,entity1/check1=heartbeat
       --heartbeat                        Enable Heartbeat Events